microsoft/malmo/scripts/python-wheel/README.md

 This command will create a new directory (called MalmoPlatform) containing the Malmo GitHub project in your (current) working directory.

-Setup the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory. i.e. full path of working dir and MalmoPlaftorm/Schema.
+Please remeber to set up the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory. i.e. full path of working dir and MalmoPlaftorm/Schema.

 Alternatively, you could set it in Python temporarily with a `malmo.minecraftbootstrap.set_xsd_path();` statement after the